2022 Philadelphia Phillies season: National League Championship Series

 Heading back to Philadelphia for Game 3, the Phillies sent Ranger Suarez to the mound.
 The Phillies offense struck first with Kyle Schwarber hitting a leadoff home run off of Joe Musgrove.
 In the top of the fourth, with runners at first and third, San Diego's Cronenworth hit a ground ball to shortstop Bryson Stott.
 Stott threw to second baseman Jean Segura, who dropped the ball, allowing Soto to score and tie the game at one run a piece.
 However, in the bottom of the fourth inning, Segura redeemed himself with a two out base hit to right field scoring Bohm and Stott to give the Phillies a 3–1 lead over the Padres.
 In the bottom of the sixth inning, with the Phillies leading by a run, Bohm hit a double to right field scoring Nick Castellanos to pad the Phillie's lead.
-Dominguez closed the game out for the Phillies to give them a 2 game to one series lead.
+Dominguez closed the game out for the Phillies to give them a 2–1 series lead.

 In Game 4, the Phillies opted to start left-handed pitcher Bailey Falter to counter the Padre's Mike Clevinger.
 Falter struggled and was unable to get out of the first inning as he gave up four runs.
 However, in the bottom of the first inning, the Phillies responded with Rhys Hoskins hitting a two-run home run and Harper hitting an RBI double to cut the deficit to one run.
-In the bottom of the fourth, Stott hit an RBI single to score Castellanos and tie the game at four runs.
+In the bottom of the fourth, Stott hit an RBI single to score Castellanos and tie the game 4–4.
 The Padres regained the lead in the top of the fifth inning with Soto hitting a two run home run off of Brad Hand.
 Yet once again, it did not take the Phillies long to respond and Hoskins hit another two run home run, which tied the game.
 Two batters later, Harper hit an RBI double to give the Phillies the lead.
 The Phillies did not look back with Castellanos hitting an RBI single to score Harper.
-Later in the game, J.T.
-Realmuto and Schwarber hit solo home runs to move the Phillies one win from the World Series.
+Later in the game, J. T. Realmuto and Schwarber hit solo home runs to move the Phillies one win from the World Series.